What Is Breast Augmentation?

 For the periareolar breast augmentation technique, an incision is created at the edge of the areola, which is the darker, pigmented skin that surrounds the nipple.
 The scars that result from periareolar incisions are often unable to be distinguished from the normal, surrounding skin, as they are placed in the natural transition zone of areolar skin and breast skin.

-During the actual procedure, an incision will be made in the crease below the breasts (inframammary), around the areola (periareolar), or in the armpit (transaxillary), depending on what was determined prior to surgery.
+During the actual procedure, an incision will be made in the crease below the breasts (inframammary), around the areola (periareolar).
 Through this incision, our surgeon will carefully insert the breast implants.
 In most primary breast augmentation procedures, our doctor will place the implants below the chest muscle (subpectoral/submuscular).
-This approach typically allows for both the most natural-looking results and better long-term support of the breast implant and the implant pocket.
+This approach typically allows for both natural-looking results and better long-term support of the breast implant and the implant pocket.
 In rare cases, our plastic surgeons may recommend a subglandular (over the chest muscle) approach.
 This technique may be indicated for patients who have had a previous subglandular augmentation and are undergoing a revision breast surgery to replace the implants.

 Once the implants are situated, the incisions will be meticulously closed via tiny sutures.
 The entire breast augmentation procedure usually takes about one hour to perform, and patients are generally able to return home with the help and supervision of a loved one.